This easy White Sangria is the perfect summer cocktail! It’s sweet, refreshing, and so easy to make.

-WHAT KIND OF JUICE SHOULD YOU USE FOR SANGRIA?
+WHAT KIND OF JUICE DO YOU USE?

 The short answer is: your favorite!
 This White Sangria is made with white grape juice, but I’ve made sangrias with orange juice, pineapple juice, apple juice, cranberry juice, and even lemonade.
 The wonderful thing about sangria is that you can adjust it to suit your tastes perfectly.

-WHAT KIND OF FRUIT SHOULD YOU USE IN SANGRIA?
+WHAT KIND OF FRUIT DO YOU USE?

 Again, the short answer is: your favorite!
 This White Sangria recipe uses sliced green apples, strawberries, and blueberries.
 But I’ve made sangrias with peaches, blackberries, mango, kiwi, oranges, lemons, and pineapple.
 As a rule, try to add fruits that will pull out the flavors in your wine.

-CAN I MAKE SANGRIA IN ADVANCE?
+CAN YOU MAKE THIS RECIPE IN ADVANCE?